YuxuanGao-MG/MOOC-Certificates/README.md

 # MOOC-Certificates
 All courses finished with 100% grade

-Note: courses and specializations showcased on LinkedIn profile are not included in this repository
+Note: certificates of courses and specializations showcased on LinkedIn profile are not included in this repository

 LinkedIn Page: https://www.linkedin.com/in/michaelgyx/